AncientNLP/potnia/paper.md

 # Acknowledgements

-We acknowledge contributions from xyz, and support from xyz during the xyz of this project.
+We acknowledge support from Brent Davis, Kim Doyle, Man-Hua (Kate) Chu, Anhui (Ellie) Situ and Stavroula (Stephie) Nikoloudis.
+This research was supported by The University of Melbourne’s Research Computing Services.

 # References